Kuwait corporate banking options in 2023

 - Kuwait corporate bank accounts typically feature the full range of conventional products and services including i) investment products (insurance and unit trusts) ii) financing products and services (trade and share financing) iii) trade and credit facilities (including revolving credit facilities) iv) remittances v) bank guarantee facilities and vi) vendor financing.

 - It is difficult for a local company to get credit from a Kuwaiti bank.
 The process is inconvenient and time consuming and involves i) the company submitting a detailed business plan ii) the company providing some form of security iii) the business owners demonstrating that they have experience in the company’s line of activities iv) the company providing the bank with three years’ audited financial statements v) the company preparing a ‘realistic’ feasibility study related to the finance required and vi) the company preparing a project strength and weaknesses analysis (SWOT).
-Healy Consultants Group PLC can assist our Client prepare the required documents.
+Healy Consultants Group can assist our Client prepare the required documents.
 However, there is still no guarantee that the application for finance will be successful.

-- Healy Consultants Group PLC can assist Clients to secure trade finance products and services, including i) bank guarantees ii) letters of credit iii) finance against trust receipts and iv) documents against payment and acceptance.
+- Healy Consultants Group can assist Clients to secure trade finance products and services, including i) bank guarantees ii) letters of credit iii) finance against trust receipts and iv) documents against payment and acceptance.
 Our team will also help our Clients obtain corporate finance in the form of a loan, overdraft or preferential credit terms.